ksonnet/ksonnet/docs/cli-reference/ks_pkg_install.md

 * `ks pkg list` — List all packages known (downloaded or not) for the current ksonnet app
 * `ks prototype list` — List all locally available ksonnet prototypes
+* `ks registry describe` — Describe a ksonnet registry and the packages it contains

 ### Syntax